rickmurdock/notes/ReactJS/ReactJSChildrenComponents.md

 }
 ```

-A quick, but not too deep, look at whats going on inside reveals that we are creating a variable `num` which will be a number between `0` and the length of our `colors` array.
+What we're doing is creating a variable `num` which will be a number between `0` and the length of our `colors` array.
 This means if we add colors or remove colors we will still be randomly picking from the entire array.

 Inside of our `render` method we provided minimal elements to return, including the `<ColorMaker />` component.

-In the `<ColorMaker />` component we pass an `onClick` property with a value of `this.changeColor` (referencing our `changeColor` method in the `<App />` component).
+In the `<ColorMaker />` component we pass an `changeColor` property with a value of `this.changeColor` (referencing our `changeColor` method in the `<App />` component).

 ```javascript
 <ColorMaker onClick={this.changeColor} />